 Human studies showed more intestinal inflammation from gliadin antibodies in children with diabetes when compared with healthy subjects.
 Zonulin was also associated with the production of Glo-3A antibodies.
 These non-gluten storage proteins found in wheat are helping to diagnose gluten issues at an earlier stage (31).
 Human studies showed a gluten-filled diet was responsible for increases in Glo-3A antibody levels in those with risk for autoimmunity showing there is a difference in the gut immune responses between those with autoimmunity and control subjects (8).

 Those sensitive to gluten are likely to be sensitive to gliadin and should stay away due to zonulin production.
 This substance has also been shown to activate zonulin production and increasing autoimmune response (32).

-Both gluten and gliadin removal from the diet may be part of how to improve thyroid function naturally.
+A wheat free diet removing both gluten and gliadin removal from the diet may be part of how to improve thyroid function naturally.

 Autoimmune Disease & The Zonulin Connection

 Research on zonulin shows it to be a predictor in autoimmune diseases like Celiac, diabetes as well as cancers and conditions of the nervous system.
 In addition, zonulin is found on chromosome number 16 which is the same place where these disorders originate (8).
 This shows the connection between autoimmunity and zonulin production.

 Rats prone to DM1 also have an increased intestinal permeability dominated by zonulin production.
 When given an oral zonulin inhibitor, these rats experienced no zonulin or autoantibody production (8).